 Quantitative Economics, Indian Statistical Institute, Kolkata

-He holds an interest towards research relating Internet platforms and social outcomes, and how mechanisms operating within internet platforms impact society and markets.
+He holds an interest towards research relating Internet platforms and social outcomes, and how mechanisms operating within online platforms impact society and markets.
 He uses variety of quantitative methods including econometrics, randomized experiments, structural and analytical models, towards conducting research.